Mosquitoes

 Skedaddle from Littlepoint Corp. makes a controlled-release cream (6.5%) that works up to 4 hours and is approved for children.

-DEET Plus from Sawyer Products (17.5%) is effective up to 4 hours and other ingredients are effective against other biting flies up to 12 hours.
+DEET Plus from Sawyer Products (17.5%) is effective against mosquitos up to 4 hours and other biting flies up to 12 hours.
 Sawyer Controlled Release 20% DEET lotion was recommended by Colleen from Whitby, Ontario, who had experienced itching from similar products.

 3. Mosquito Coils: Used to create smoke that kills mosquitoes, the smoke contains about 70 volatile organic chemicals including allethrin, phenol, benzene, tuluene and xylene.
 Animal studies show abnormal growth of skin cells, poor weight gain and lung damage.
 Do not use in enclosed or poorly ventilated areas!

 4. Eucalyptus Oil: The active ingredient in oil of lemon eucalyptus is a chemical called p-menthane 3,8-diol (PMD).
-It should never be used on children under 3 years.
+Natrapel is a spray containing oil of lemon eucalyptus that repels mosquitos for up to 6 hours.
+Lemon eucalyptus or PMD should never be used on children under 3 years.

-6. Permethrin a synthetic derivative of the chrysanthemum plant, kills both mosquitoes and other biting insects on contact rather than repelling them.
+6. Permethrin a synthetic derivative of the chrysanthemum plant, kills both mosquitoes and other biting insects on contact.
+It does not repel them.
 Permethrin applied to clothing, camping gear and tents repels and kills ticks, mosquitoes, and other arthropods.
-It remains effective after repeated laundering.
+It remains effective after laundering.
 Tuck your pantlegs into boots and spray them both to protect your legs.
+Never apply it to skin, as it can affect your nervous system in high doses.
+(Permethrin pesticide (EPA)

 Top of Page